About The Center

 “This promotion of the program to center status is a mark of its maturity and a recognition of the fact that its efforts are of great value to the institution,” said William B. Applegate, M.D., former president of Wake Forest University Health Sciences and former dean of the medical school.
 “This center is another example of the importance of programs that cross multiple disciplines.”

 The Center includes more than 140 faculty and staff from a variety of fields and responsibilities at the Medical Center.
-Senior center faculty include Dr. Jeffrey Feldman (Neurology), Associate Director for Education and Community Engagement; Dr. Rebecca Wells (Neurology), Associate Director for Clinical Services; Dr. Jamie Ungerleider (Family Medicine), Associate Director for Education; and Julie Milunic (Publisher) chairs the External Advisory Board.
+Senior center faculty include Dr. Remy Coeytaux (Family Medicine), Center Director; Dr. Jeffrey Feldman (Neurology), Associate Director; Dr. Rebecca Wells (Neurology), Associate Director for Clinical Services; Dr. Suzanne Danhauer (Public Health Sciences), Associate Director; Dr. Vanessa Baute (Neurology), Associate Director for Clinical Services; and Dr. Fadel Zeidan (Neurobiology and Anatomy), Associate Director.